arundquist/synchronous-dashboard/README.md

 * Low bandwidth
     * While this needs to be paired with an audio webconference, this tool uses very little bandwidth.
 All interactions are low payload AJAX calls that lead to low bandwidth WebSocket events.

+Note that the roadmap with future features is on the wiki.

 ## technology
 * Google Sheet as the data storage device (this is what makes it so easy to share with others)
 * Google Apps Script to provide both the server javascript code and the client html and javascript